 - 1 whole bay leaf

-- 2 tsp low sodium tamari or low sodium soy sauce
+- 2 teaspoon low sodium tamari or low sodium soy sauce

 - Hot sauce to taste